keymixcookbook/Newbies-Guide-for-TD/_blinkscript/README.md

     - `<eWrite>`: write-only access
 - AccessPattern
     - `<eAccessPoint>`: will only be accessed at current position in output space
-    - `<eAccessRange1D>`: 1 dimensional position to current iteration space
+    - `<eAccessRange1D>`: 1 axis, 1 dimensional position to current iteration space
-    - `<eAccessRange1D>`: 2 dimensional position to current iteration space
+    - `<eAccessRange2D>`: 2 axis, 2 dimensional position to current iteration space
     - `<eAccessRandom>`: any pixel in the iteration space
 - EdgeMethod
     - `<eEdgeClamped>`: repeat edge pixels of the input image
     - `<eEdgeConstant>`: 0 value returned outside image bounds
     - `<eEdgeNone>`: values undefined outside of the image bounds, most efficient way if out bounds not require access

+> How you setup the AccessPattern, determines what you have to define in init(), more in the Reserved Methods section

 ##### Variables